DAI-Lab-HERALD/General-Framework/Framework/Perturbation_methods/Adversarial_classes/README.md

 ### Evaluation ground truth
 Setting the type of future ground truth data a model's prediction are compared against for calculating metrics, with three feasible options:
 - *'no'* => The unperturbed future data is the ground truth
-- *'one'* => The perturbed future recorded after the first iteration of PGD
+- *'one'* => The average predicted future on based on the unperturbed data
 - *'full'* => The perturbed future recorded after the last iteration of PGD
 ```
 "GT_data": 'no'